Floating

 • Use the footer space wisely to provide additional support/useful links.

-10. Personalized Welcome Message to All Users – Headspace
+11. Personalized Welcome Message – Headspace

-Every user who signs up on the app gets the following personalized welcome message:
+Every user who signs up on the app gets the following personalized welcome message: Subject line: Where will meditation take you?

 welcome_email_example